-If the parent company owns at least 95% of the shares of a subsidiary, the companies can submit a joint application for fiscal unity to the tax authorities, whereby the companies will be viewed as a single entity for corporate income tax purposes.
+If the parent company owns at least 95% of the shares of a subsidiary, the companies can submit a joint application for fiscal unity to the tax authorities, whereby the companies will be treated as a single entity for corporate income tax purposes.
 The 95% shareholding should represent 95% or more of the voting rights and at least a 95% entitlement to the subsidiary's capital.
 The subsidiary is thereby effectively absorbed by the parent company.
 One of the most important advantages of fiscal unity and its tax consolidation of companies, is the fact that the losses of one company can be set off against the profits of another company in the same group.
 The companies are thereby also entitled to supply goods and/or services to one another without fiscal consequences, and they are also entitled to transfer assets from one company to another.

 Fiscal unity is only permissible where all of the companies concerned are effectively established in the Netherlands.

 The current legislation provides the option to include in the tax consolidation of the fiscal unity a Dutch permanent establishment of a non-resident group.
 In addition, the parent company and the subsidiaries must also use the same financial year and be subject to the same tax regime.

-On the basis of legal precedents in 2014, Dutch legislation now also permits a fiscal unity via a foreign company.
+Dutch legislation also permits a fiscal unity via a foreign company.
 As a result fiscal unity is permitted between:

-- · A Dutch parent company and a Dutch sub-subsidiary with a foreign intermediate company established in an EU/EEA member state; - · Two Dutch sister companies with a foreign parent company established in an EU/EEA member state.
+- A Dutch parent company and a Dutch sub-subsidiary with a foreign intermediate company established in an EU/EEA member state: - A Dutch (sub-)subsidiary and a Dutch permanent establishment of a non-Dutch EU/EEA resident company, if the latter, as the parent company, holds at least 95% of the shares in the (sub-)subsidiary; - Dutch sister companies with a foreign parent company established in an EU/EEA member state that holds at least 95% of the shares in the companies; - Companies established in the Netherlands that are affiliated via a foreign EU/EEA intermediate holding company.